looeee/discoverthreejs-site/markdown/book/appendix/dom-api-reference.md

 ## Creating New Elements

-There are many to create new HTML elements, but we'll stick to `document.createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) to do this:
+There are many ways to create new HTML elements, but we'll stick to [`document.createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) to do this:

 {{< code lang="js" linenos="false" caption="Creating a new sub-heading element" >}}
 const headingElem = document.createElement('h2');